Manhattan Office Leasing Surges as Major Firms Lock in Space Across Midtown

 Interest Rate Outlook Provides Tailwind

-With availability tightening and major tenants recommitting to physical office space, Manhattan appears to be turning a corner after years of elevated vacancy and uncertain demand.
+With major tenants recommitting to physical office space, Manhattan appears to be turning a corner after years of elevated vacancy and uncertain demand.

 Stay Ahead of the Market